How diet may effect cancer risk

 (Information published in NEJM Journal Watch (New England Journal of Medicine))

 Red meat and Cancer risk

 High red meat consumption is associated with increased risk for colorectal cancer (CRC), and high fiber intake is associated with lowered risk; however, the effect of various types of meatless or vegetarian diets is uncertain.

-In a North American prospective study, researchers identified dietary patterns and CRC occurrence in nearly 78,000 adults who were followed for 7 years.
-A prospective study is one in which the people studied are observed over a continuing period of time, usually years.
+In a North American prospective study, researchers identified dietary patterns and CRC occurrence in nearly 78,000 adults over 7 years.
+A prospective study is one in which the study group is observed over a continuing period of time, usually years.